43 Cancer Myths You Need to Stop Believing

 Myth: Cancer just happens, there’s nothing you can do to prevent it

 “Up to 50 percent of all cancers can be prevented through healthy lifestyle choices such as exercise, diet, and avoidance of toxins.
 I recommend you exercise frequently, even if it is only for a short while each time, and try to keep a routine of being physically active.
-It’s also important to establish healthy eating habits by avoiding excess sugar and heavily processed foods and including lots of fruits and vegetables.” —Ted James, MD, MS, FACS, member of the board of directors of the American Cancer Society’s New England Division.
-To get a jump start on reducing your risk, try these 30 simple ways you can prevent cancer.
+It’s also important to establish healthy eating habits by avoiding excess sugar and heavily processed foods and including lots of fruits and vegetables.” —Ted James, MD, a breast cancer surgeon at Beth Israel Deaconess Medical Center in Boston.
+To get a jump start on reducing your risk, try these 37 simple ways you can prevent cancer.

 Myth: Cancer is one disease